 At first glance, it seems pretty conclusive.
 James condemns anyone who doubts, even going as far to call them “double-minded.”
 But I don’t think this is the complete picture.
 How does James define “faith” in his epistle?
 James 2:14-26 defines it, not as a mere belief, but something that involves work and action.
 In a Biblical context, faith is more closely associated with loyalty.

 The answer is found in the logical next step.
-If I doubt God’s ability I’m also doubting my willingness to continue to be loyal to Him.
-For example, if I doubted my friend’s ability to, say, cook an adequate meal, I would then waver in wanting him to serve me.
+If I doubt God’s ability I’m also doubting my willingness to continue to be loyal to Him in the face of temptation.
+For example, if I doubted my friend’s ability to cook an adequate meal, I would then waver in wanting him to serve me.
 I would cook my own dinner.
-But what if I still asked him to cook for me?
+But what if I still asked him to cook for me because making my own takes too much effort?
 This is why James calls the doubter “double-minded.”
-I am asking my friend to do one thing while I’m doing another.
+I am asking my friend to do one thing while I’m secretly wanting to do another.

 In James’s epistle, he is pointing to those who are asking for God’s wisdom but are doubting if they will even follow through with submitting to what God says at the same time.
 They’re essentially saying “I want wisdom but I’m not sure if I will obey and follow that wisdom.”
-They want what God can give but desire to do something else.
+They want what God can give but they desire to do something else whether because of shame or dishonour.
 James is condemning hypocrisy rather than doubt in the existence of something.
 Such a person is indeed unworthy to ask God for anything they desire.